Marat-Shainurov/fastapi_secrets/readme.md

 Each secret is created with a pass_key known only to the secret's creater and the reader.\
 Both pass_key and the content itself are encoded before saving to the database.\
 Each secret's pass_key has its lifetime (expiration date).
 The secret can't be read after the lifetime has expired.\
-Each secret's content are destroyed after the first reading.
+The contents of each secret are destroyed after the first reading.
 It cannot be read by someone else later.

 # Running the project
 1. install docker to your local machine if you have not already: